mihaelagajic/ecg-heart-rate-detection/README.md

 This project was developed as part of the **Clinical Engineering** course at the University of Belgrade – School of Electrical Engineering (ETF), during the 2025/2026 academic year.

+## Data Availability

-## The original ECG and audio recordings are not included in this repository because they are experimental data.
+The original ECG and audio recordings are not included in this repository because they contain experimental human-subject data.
+The analysis scripts are provided without the original recordings.